broadinstitute/genus/docs/source/introduction.rst

 the segmentation stringency, as a post-processing step.
 To this end we implemented a graph-based strategy.
 Our ML algorithm can generate a co-objectness graph, in which each node represents a pixel, and pixels belonging to the same instance have a non-zero connectivity weight.
-Pixels that belong to the a same instance consistently will attain strong connections while pixels that are sometimes assigned to different instances will have weaker connections.
-The final segmentation is obtained by performing a fast modularity-based community detection on the graph using the Leiden algorithm.
-The Leiden algorithm admits a resolution parameter which can be roughly understood as a connectivity threshold below which a community is divided into further sub-communities.
+The same image is segmented multiple times, pixels that belong to the same instance consistently have strong connections while pixels that are sometimes assigned to different instances will have weaker connections.
+The consensus segmentation is obtained by performing a fast modularity-based community detection on the graph using the Leiden algorithm.
+The Leiden algorithm admits a resolution parameter which can be roughly understood as a connectivity threshold below which a community is divided into further sub-communities, i.e. higher resolution leads to more communities.
 In our experiments, we have observed that most images are segmented consistently for a wide range of values of the resolution parameter.
-However, few ambiguous regions remain sensitive to the choice of the resolution parameter, which therefore becomes a simple and intuitive "knob" to tune the level of segmentation without the need to re-train the model.
+However, for few ambiguous regions the resolution parameter can be used as a simple and intuitive "knob" to tune the level of segmentation without the need to re-train the model.

 In GENUS we have implemented two modes for selecting the resolution parameter:
 - In the automated mode, the value of the resolution parameter is automatically determined